 This non-paid internship teaches students to administer pills and medications associated with chronic conditions, drawing blood to check glucose levels and inject insulin, to groom cats; brush, shave, scruff to trim nails and learn to cut pills, manage pharmacy inventory, help with restocking supplies as well as perform kennel duties, (scooping, sifting and cleaning litter boxes and if needed extracting marking areas to keep the environment at a healthy standard).
 In additions, interns learn time-management which is critical to working in a busy veterinary hospital.

 Volunteer at night or during the day.
 We try to work around serious "vet track students" class schedule changes, too.
-Volunteers commit to at a least once a week for a four-month term, (16 weeks).
+Volunteers commit to at a least once a week for a five-month term, (20 weeks) and you can calendar off in advance for mid-terms and finals, family events and birthdays.
 However, interns interested in having resume and job interview guidance for paid hospital work are generally with Community Animal Networks’ vet internship program over a year before interviewing at vet hospitals for paid positions.
-Interns will be expected to learn to pronounce medications, understand the dosage and observe animals intake of food, water, and notice excrement to confirm the need for medication additions or changes and if an animal needs to visit the vet.
+Interns will be expected to learn to pronounce medications, understand the dosage and observe animals’ intake of food, water, and notice excrement to confirm the need for medication additions or changes and if an animal needs to visit the vet.

 Veterinary transports to vet appointments are as needed and are on the weekdays only and prior to COVID-19 have witnessed physical exams and opportunities for observation of procedures.
 Again, prior to COVID-19 there were planned excursions; observations of veterinary procedures, surgeries, visiting vet hospitals and the crematorium.
 However, at this time these opportunities may not be available.